Home

 However, many of us may push our anger, or any other emotional reaction, back down inside of ourselves.
 Others may have found a way of distracting themselves from even thinking or becoming consciously aware of the feeling they are experiencing.

 Some of you can relate to lessons drummed into you by parents or teachers for purposes of emotional control that emphasized holding your emotions in.
-Think how commonly strong messages are given to children, perhaps they were given to yourself, such as, "nice girls don't get mad," or "boys don't cry," etc.
+Think how commonly strong messages are given to children, perhaps they were given to yourself, such as, "nice girls don't get mad," or boys don't cry," etc.

 Think also of the "stoic" images often portrayed in movies of heroes, battling their way through life.
 Often, not giving voice to their emotions is shown as sign of strength.
 Many N. American cultural myths of the wagon train, cowboy pioneers and war heroes are built on this image.